 A granitic gneiss outcropping atop the dramatic Blue Ridge Escarpment

 gives Caesars Head State Park its name.
 Every fall, from the easily-accessible overlook atop the rocky peak of the Blue Ridge Escarpment, sight-seers are treated to the Hawk Watch program and a spectacular view that extends into North Carolina and Georgia.

-One of the most popular trails at Caesars Head is the two-mile Raven Cliff Falls trail.
+One of the most popular trails at Caesars Head is the four-mile, round trip Raven Cliff Falls trail.
 This hiking trail leads to 420-foot Raven Cliff Falls

 , where a suspension bridge offers one of the two publicly accessible overlooks to the falls as they plunge deep into the mountain cove below.